deborahwtt-commits/Giviti/replit.md

-# Giftly - Intelligent Gift Suggestion App
+# Giviti - Intelligent Gift Suggestion App

 ## Overview

-Giftly is a web-based MVP application designed to help users discover personalized gift suggestions for the important people in their lives.
+Giviti is a web-based MVP application designed to help users discover personalized gift suggestions for the important people in their lives.
 The application focuses on simplifying the gift-giving experience by managing recipient information, tracking events, and providing curated gift recommendations based on personal preferences, occasions, and budgets.

 **Core Purpose**: Never forget an important date and always find the perfect gift through intelligent, personalized suggestions.